 Keep your IFC intact, your NPHC intact, your MGC intact and your PHC intact – fine, but if we are interested in marketing ourselves as a “community” of some sort, we need to be willing to have a campus-level council that can advocate for each of the smaller councils to the college/university’s administration and to their national affiliations.
 Maybe it’s time to end using, “they do things differently,” as a reason to continue this “separate but equal” approach to fraternity & sorority life.

 Better yet, let’s stop defining “social” fraternity as something unique or more “real” than professional or service fraternities.
-For the sake of the common public understanding the value of Greek Life, we must introduce them to the entirety of Greek Life.
+For the sake of the common public understanding the value of Greek Life, we must introduce them to the entirety of Greek-Letter Life.

 That won’t happen until we wake up and start to support and promote the Fraternity and Sorority World in its entirety.
-Perhaps even wake people up to recognized the “fraternities” they are a part of without knowing it.
+Perhaps even wake people up to recognize the “fraternities” they are a part of without knowing it.

 Each council has a unique brand and way of doing things, but if we are going the community values route then we must stop needlessly dividing the community because of our organizations’ historical hangups.